andreock/Bruce_Wiki/FAQ.md

 # IR/RF transmitter/receiver not working?

- - if using unofficially supported modules, double check the wiring is correct
+ - if using unofficially supported modules, double check the used pins are correct.
+These can be [changed in the Settings](https://www.youtube.com/watch?v=i4wRNeGQJfw).
+ - check if the module is active and working during trasmission:
+   - for IR, you can [use a smartphone camera to check if the IR LED is blinking](https://www.youtube.com/watch?v=i4wRNeGQJfw).
+   - use a multimeter to probe the data pin (example).
+   - use another device to check and compare the signals. e.g. [rtl_433](https://github.com/merbanan/rtl_433) for RF, [Tasmota](https://tasmota.github.io/docs/Tasmota-IR/) for both IR and RF.
  - try putting the transmitter and receiver closer (<10cm), many cheap modules have poor ranges.
  - most RF modules only supports the 433MHz frequency with ASK/OOK modulation.
 Check if your `.sub` file is compatible.
  - check the [serial log](https://github.com/pr3y/Bruce/wiki/Serial) for errors.
- - use another custom IR/RF software to check and compare the signals. e.g. [rtl_433](https://github.com/merbanan/rtl_433) for RF, [Tasmota](https://tasmota.github.io/docs/Tasmota-IR/) for both IR and RF.

 # Port to non-M5Stack boards?